Code-Institute-Submissions/dublin_intercambio/README.md

 ### Accessibility
 In addition to all the above testing I also checked my site with accessibilty tools in the inspector.
 While the mockup's featured white text on the transparent yellow backgrounds and my mentor believed there to be enough contract, it was still flagged as not a good contract specifically on the hero image text on the home page and the contact form.
-So I madea a decision to swap the color of this text to the red within the colour scheme as that scored higher on the accessibilty tests and was still within the agreed theme.
+So I made a decision to swap the color of this text to the red within the colour scheme as that scored higher on the accessibilty tests and was still within the agreed theme.

 ### Bugs
 There were a few bugs here and there that I found during the testing process, mainly to do with responsiveness which were fixed by editing the Bootstrap cols and/or adding media queries.

-However, there was one interesting bug that I debugged with my mentor.
+However, there was one interesting bug that I debugged on a call with my mentor.
 There was some white space below the footer in all pages.
 Both myself and my mentor were looking at the inspector to try to identify the style that was causing this.
 Initially we couldn't see anything, then I noticed a style was being applied from a style sheet called 'user agent stylesheet', it was adding a style of 'margin-block-end' so my mentor advised that I override that style in my stylesheet, which I did and it seemed to fix the issue.
 However after the call when I was validating my CSS, I initially got an error saying 'margin-block-end' doesn't exist.

 At this point I turned to the Slack community to ask for advice.
-A colleague in the community suggested I tried a simple 'margin' style rather than 'margin-block-end'.
-I did that and thankfully it addressed the issue and passed through the validator.
+A colleague in the community suggested I try a simple 'margin' style rather than 'margin-block-end'.
+That addressed the issue and passed through the validator.

 ## Deployment